Analysts see less room for China rate cuts after 'conservative' RRR cut

-The People's Bank of China (PBOC) on Friday announced a 25-basis-point (bp) cut to banks' reserve requirement ratio (RRR) from April 25, releasing about 530 billion yuan ($83.16 billion) in long-term liquidity.
+The People's Bank of China (PBOC) on Friday (Apr 15) announced a 25-basis-point (bp) cut to banks' reserve requirement ratio (RRR) from Apr 25, releasing about 530 billion yuan (US$83.16 billion) in long-term liquidity.
 It said the move would help banks support industries and firms affected by surging COVID-19 cases.

 While the cut was widely expected, it was smaller than the usual 50 or 100 bps cut and came after the central bank left its medium-term lending-facility rate unchanged while rolling over maturing loans on Friday.